deltasource/mihaela-online-learning-platform/README.md

 The frontend is built with React.js and Vite, providing a user interface that interacts with the backend API.

-1. **Navigate to the frontend directory**:

-2. **Install the required dependencies: Make sure you have Node.js installed on your machine.
+1. **Install the required dependencies: Make sure you have Node.js installed on your machine.
 If not, download and install it from here.
 Then, run the following command to install the necessary packages**:
    Navigate to the `target` folder:
     ```bash
    npm install
     ```
-3. **Start the development server: After the dependencies are installed, you can run the frontend application**:
+2. **Start the development server: After the dependencies are installed, you can run the frontend application**:

     ```bash
    npm run dev